-Customers customize reference processes to their needs by independently defining and deploying extensions which solely constitute "deltas" (process fragments).
+Customers then customize reference processes to their needs by independently defining and deploying extensions which solely constitute "deltas" (process fragments).
 Extensions exist alongside the (reference) processes.
-Only when running a process, an extensibility framework dynamically invokes its extension(s).
-Multiple extensions to a single process can be independently defined (e.g., by different customer departments) to be deployed in isolation (i.e., at different points in time).
+At runtime, an extensibility framework dynamically invokes the defined extension(s) for a process.
+Multiple extensions to a single process can be independently defined (e.g. by different customer departments) to be deployed in isolation (i.e. at different points in time).
 As the extensibility framework automatically controls the interplay between multiple different extensions and their target (reference) process, there is no need to statically integrate all extensions upfront.

 Both reference processes and extensions can be "patched", thereby spawning new versions.
-Patches fix bugs or simply override outdated functionality which makes patching a crucial means of maintaining processes.
-Patches to a reference process must adhere to some compatibility rules which require the new version to support any existing customer extension.
+Patches to a reference process should adhere to some compatibility rules that allow the new version to support, wherever possible, existing customer extensions.
 The extensibility framework takes care of automatically incorporating all customer extensions that were defined atop any old version of the patched reference process.
-Just as well, extensions need to follow some compatibility rules.
+Similarly, extensions need to follow some compatibility rules.
 These rules constrain to what extent the business semantics of a reference process can be deviated from.
 Apart from "safe" implicit compatibility rules, the BPMS vendor may define more relaxed explicit constraints.

-Figure 1 illustrates a vendor-shipped reference process (left) which is customized with extensions of the customer's HR and Sales departments.
-The initial reference process is a plain sequence of three activities: "HR Task", "Sales Task", and "ERP Service".
+Figure 1 illustrates a vendor-shipped reference process (left) that is customized with extensions of the customer's HR and Sales departments.
+The initial reference process is a sequence of three activities: "HR Task", "Sales Task", and "ERP Service".
 The first extension replaces "HR Task" with a subflow comprising the existing "HR Task" followed by some organizational chart lookup ("OrgChart Service").

-As part of a new release, the vendor ships a patched reference process which conditionally performs an automated "CRM Service" instead of the (manual) "Sales Task".
+As part of a new release, the vendor ships a patched reference process that conditionally performs an automated "CRM Service" instead of the (manual) "Sales Task".
 The patched reference process is compatible with any extensions defined on its predecessor version.
-The extension framework needs to automatically route the patched reference process to existing extensions, where applicable
+The extension framework needs to automatically route the patched reference process to existing extensions, where applicable (here "HR Task" $\rightarrow$ "HR Extension").
+Independently to the vendor shipment, the customer may have replaced the manual "Sales Task" with an automated "Sales Service".
+The earlier defined "HR Extension" was also refined to introduce a four-eyes principle.
+That said, patches may be applied to both the original reference process and a customer extension.